Useful Tourism Information for Québec City

 What to see or do in Old Québec City?

 Old Québec is the perfect place to start your trip to Québec City.
-Visit Château Frontenac on your own, or take a guided tour.
+Enter the Château Frontenac on your own, or take a guided tour.
 Enjoy beautiful views of Old Québec and the St. Lawrence River from Dufferin Terrace and Pierre-Dugua-De Mons Terrace.
 We like to walk down the Breakneck Steps and do some shopping in Petit-Champlain, followed by a stop in Place-Royale and a wander through Notre-Dame-des-Victoires church.

 What to do around Québec City?

 We love discovering what to do around Québec City, and you will too.
 A day trip to Montmorency Waterfalls and Île d’Orléans will feed your soul, and your tummy!
 Outdoor activities abound in Jacques-Cartier National Park and Charlevoix.
 A drive up to Tadoussac is picturesque and perfect for anyone wishing to go whalewatching.
 Sainte-Anne-de-Beaupré Shrine is a go-to for religious pilgrims, and we like to spend time exploring the rest of Côte-de-Beaupré as well.
 Wendake is a must for memorable indigenous experiences, and Portneuf is filled with charm and adventure.
 In winter, make sure not to miss the Ice Hotel.

 What is the best time of year to visit Québec City?